 If you want to organize your bills efficiently and effectively, consider online bill payments.
-There are two types of online bill pay options:
+There are two common types of online bill pay options:

-While it may take you a longer to initially set up online bill payments; you'll save time during each subsequent month by paying your bills online.
+While it may take you a longer to initially set up online bill payments, you'll save time during each subsequent month by paying your bills online.
 In both online bill-paying scenarios, you'll be given a confirmation number as part of the transaction.
 Make note of this information either on the bill itself or keep a master list of monthly transactions in your notebook.

-Allow 7-10 days for mail delivery and payment posting.
 While you won't have a confirmation number, you should still make note of the transaction on the bill itself or on your master list of monthly transactions.
 Make sure to also include your check number.